< Back

 The photo shows a potato psyllid adult and several nymphs (photo by Andy Jensen, NW Potato Consortium).

-1) "NO GAPS" PROGRAM WITH EARLY SYSTEMIC INSECTICIDES: Risk-averse growers may choose to use a "no gaps" strategy to control potato psyllids starting with a systemic neonicotinoid insecticide applied at planting or at hilling.
+1) "NO GAPS" PROGRAM WITH EARLY SYSTEMIC INSECTICIDES: Risk-averse growers may choose to use a "no gaps" strategy to control potato psyllids starting with a systemic neonicotinoid insecticide applied at planting or hilling.
 This can provide about 60-90 days of residual control.
 The residual control period will vary depending on the rate of canopy growth, application timing, and the insecticide and application rate.
-After that, growers can shift to a foliar insecticide program (see below).
+Then, growers can shift to a foliar insecticide program (see below).
 Early systemic neonicotinoids also control other pests like Colorado potato beetles, beet leafhoppers, and aphids that can show up in potato fields in the early part of the season.

 Adult potato psyllids moving in and out of potato fields are monitored using yellow sticky cards (photos by Carrie Wohleb, WSU).